joshWyatt/reqchoir/README.md

 `npm i --save-dev tape pre-commit faucet`

 From the command line in the root directory of your repo:

 `.gitignore`

-Add to your package.json the property:
+Add to `package.json` the property:
 `precommit: test`

 `git commit`

-write test.config, which will load all the files in /test and pipe them through tape into stdout:
+write `test.config`, which will load all the files in `/test` and pipe them through tape into stdout:

 ```javascript
 var test = require('tape');